jesperhh/qmlfmt/README.md

     Without an explicit path, it processes the standard input.
 Given a file, it operates on that file; given a directory, it operates on all qml files in that directory, recursively.
 (Files starting with a period are ignored.)
 By default, qmlfmt prints the reformatted sources to standard output.

 ### Options:
-    -?, -h, --help             Displays this help.
+    -?, -h, --help                   Displays help on commandline options.
+    --help-all                       Displays help including Qt specific options.
     -v, --version                    Displays version information.
+    -b, --line-length <line length>  How many characters before line will be broken.
     -t, --tab-size <tab size>        How many spaces to replace tabs with -i, --indent <indent>            How many spaces to use for indentation -l, --list                       Do not print reformatted sources to standard output.
 If a file's formatting is different from qmlfmt's, print its name to standard output.
     -w, --overwrite                  Do not print reformatted sources to standard output.
-If a file's formatting is different from qmlfmt's, overwrite it with qmlfmt's version.
+If a file's formatting is different from qmlfmt's, overwrite it with qmlfmt's
+                                     version.
     -e, --error                      Print all errors.
     -d, --diff                       Do not print reformatted sources to standard output.
-If a file's formatting is different than qmlfmt's, print diffs to standard output.
+If a file's formatting is different than qmlfmt's, print diffs to standard
+                                     output.

 ### Arguments:
     path                       file(s) or directory to process.
 If not set,